rianadon/node-red-contrib-sprinkler/README.md

 ![Sequence of zone-timer nodes](./screenshots/timer-sequence.png)

+> **Note:** All of these screenshots are from examples within the library.
+In Node-RED, click the menu on the top-right, then Import -> Examples -> node-red-contrib-sprinkler.

 Create a sequence of **zone timer** nodes.
 Here, each timer duration is set to `3s`.
 To create the sequence, you'll need to define a program.
 Programs here are very similar to the concept of "program" traditionally used in irrigation systems: A program is a sequence of zones turned on for different durations.
 There are some more things to know about programs, but these will be explained later.